 If the heating system is too small for the floor area or the wattage is incorrect for your project, it will not be able to produce a high enough heat output for the space.
 Also, if you’re fitting a loose heating cable-based system such as the DCM-PRO Heated Decoupling System you must ensure you’re installing the cables at the correct spacing to produce enough radiant warmth.
 On the other hand, if the wattage is too high for your needs or the spacing of the cables too close, this could risk overheating the space.
 Good quality insulation is also always recommended for installation with UFH as it helps improves heat-up times and the responsiveness of the system.

 Rehearse the installation and test the power

-A good way to ensure all goes well with installation is to rehearse.
-It will tell you if you’re missing any tools or have any further question before you get started on the real thing.
+A good way to make sure all goes well with installation is to practice.
+This will tell you if you’re missing any tools or have any further questions before you get started on the final installation.
 Additionally, you should test that the heater is working before, during and after installation.
-This will prevent problems later on when the final flooring has been laid down.
-Should the heater not work properly, being able to identify a problem at the point of malfunction or damage makes fixing the issue far simpler.
+This will prevent problems later when the final flooring has been laid down.
+Should the heater not work properly for example, then being able to identify a problem before installation makes fixing the issue far simpler.
 Our Warmup products feature our renowned SafetyNet™ installation guarantee for your peace of mind; should your system become accidently damaged during installation, we will replace it for free.

 It’s advisable to never leave the heating element exposed during installation as the wiring must never be cut.
-Sharp objects can damage the heating wire during the installation process so it’s advisable to protect the heaters with lightweight cardboard or alike to buffer against footfall if there is going to be a time delay between the element going down and the finished floor being fitted.
+Sharp objects can damage the cables during the installation process, so we recommend protecting the heater with cardboard or other lightweight materials to buffer against footfall if there is going to be a time delay between the system going down and the finished floor being fitted.
 Once you’re ready to continue the installation, make sure to test the heating system again.